Featured Listings | Market Insider | Home Values |

 A Rowan Oak in Oxford, Mississippi, was the home of William Faulkner from 1930 until his death in 1962.

-Q What celebrity home sold recently for a reported $5.5 million, despite its yellow-and-rust striped paint job?
+What celebrity home sold recently for a reported $5.5 million, despite its yellow-and-rust striped paint job?

-A This Hollywood Hills residence was the former home of the popular singer, Madonna.
+This Hollywood Hills residence was the former home of the popular singer, Madonna.

 Q What famous Art Deco skyscraper is decorated with eagle hood ornaments, hubcaps & abstract images of cars?

-A New York's Chrysler Building, designed by architect William Van Alen in 1930, was one of the first
+New York's Chrysler Building, designed by architect William Van Alen in 1930, was one of the first

 buildings composed of stainless steel over a large surface area.